jdpurcell/naqt/README.md

       [--nohash]
 ```

 You can use [this site](https://jdpurcell.github.io/naqt-command-builder/) to help build the install command.
-It is inspired by [this site](https://ddalcino.github.io/aqt-list-server/) which is for `aqtinstall` &mdash; may be useful too considering the similar (but not identical) syntax.

 ## GitHub Actions
 Already using `jurplel/install-qt-action`?
 Just change it to use [my fork](https://github.com/jdpurcell/install-qt-action) on the `v5` branch and set the `use-naqt` option to `true`.
 You can also set `setup-python` to `false` since this tool doesn't need it.
 Example:

 ```yaml
 - name: Install Qt
   uses: jdpurcell/install-qt-action@v5